canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 Start an ad hoc IMDS Server
 ===========================

-In a separate terminal, change to your temporary directory and then start the python webserver (built-in to python).
+In a second terminal, change to your temporary directory and then start the python webserver (built-in to python).

 .. code-block:: sh